DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ------------------------------------------------------

 There may be more than one collecting event for a single biological individual.
-An example involves the botanist who collects material (e.g. flowers and fruit, respectively) from a tree at two different occasions during a season.
+An example involves the botanist who collects material (e.g. flowers and fruits, respectively) from a tree at two different occasions during a season.

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

 Actors
 ~~~~~~

 Preconditions
 ~~~~~~~~~~~~~

 Course of events
 ~~~~~~~~~~~~~~~~

 Alternative paths
 ~~~~~~~~~~~~~~~~~

 Success post-conditions
 ~~~~~~~~~~~~~~~~~~~~~~~

 Notes
 ~~~~~

 Model treatment: nrm
 ~~~~~~~~~~~~~~~~~~~~